Reality TV Is One Of The Most Feminist Formats In TV Today. Hear Me Out

 And reality TV gives space to women who might not typically appear on our screens.
 Jade Goody was a young, working-class woman from Bermondsey when she became the star of Big Brother 3 in 2002.
 She went on to become one of the most famous – and successful – celebrities in the nation before dying at the age of 27 from cervical cancer.
 Alison Hammond, another Big Brother alumna, is a hugely beloved TV host.
 As a working-class Black woman without TV experience or contacts, it’s hard to imagine her ending up on the This Morning sofa without the exposure reality TV gave her.

 The format is certainly imperfect.
-When it exploded in the mid 2000s, it was into a febrile period of scurrilous gossip magazines that slut-shamed young female celebrities like Lindsay Lohan, Paris Hilton, and Britney Spears (all of whom, incidentally, had reality TV shows).
-Misogyny worked its way into the shows, and we’re only now beginning to unpick it, like chewing gum from hair.
-I couldn’t tell you how many times I’ve watched women ground up as grist for the reality TV mill, like the women carved up on extreme cosmetic surgery show The Swan.
-(Afterwards, the women have the taut, emotionless visages of identical Stepford wives; what individuality they had is erased by the surgeon’s knife.)
+When it exploded in the mid 2000s, it was into a febrile period of scurrilous gossip magazines that slut-shamed young female celebrities like Lindsay Lohan, Paris Hilton and Britney Spears (all of whom, incidentally, had reality TV shows).
+That misogyny worked its way into the shows and we’re only now beginning to unpick it, like chewing gum from hair.

-(all of whom, incidentally, had reality TV shows).
-Misogyny worked its way into the shows, and we’re only now beginning to unpick it, like chewing gum from hair.
 I couldn’t tell you how many times I’ve watched women ground up as grist for the reality TV mill, like the women carved up on extreme cosmetic surgery show The Swan.
 (Afterwards, the women have the taut, emotionless visages of identical Stepford wives; what individuality they had is erased by the surgeon’s knife.)

 What became clear, in my conversations with over 60 reality TV contestants, critics and producers during the course of reporting the podcast, is how resilient and adaptive the genre is.
 If reality TV has at times been archaic and anti-feminist, it’s largely because those were the times we lived in.
 And if now it’s being dragged into a more enlightened version of itself, that’s because we as a society have evolved.
 Outdated and regressive attitudes linger in the genre because they linger in society as a whole.
 But overall I’d wager that reality TV offers more space than most other formats for women to be their complicated, messy selves and for this (and the drama, and the ridiculous outfits) I’ll defend my beloved genre to The Hills and beyond.